-Continia Payment Management supports both manual and direct communication between banking systems and Business Central.
+Continia Payment Management supports manual and direct communication between banking systems and Business Central.
 With direct bank communication, you simplify the process of communicating data between Business Central and your bank.
-Instead of manually having to import and export bank files, the Payment Management Direct Communication service uses web services for the automatic exchange of bank data.
+Instead of manually importing and exporting bank files, the Payment Management Direct Communication service uses web services to exchange bank data automatically.

 Whether direct communication is supported depends on your bank.
 In the section Bank integration, navigate to your bank to see if it supports direct communication.